 They attempt to blast one for samples, but these rocks are in fact creatures (the aforementioned Rock Snakes) who awakened by the shooting, start to attack the MEV by spitting fireballs from their mouths.

 The Zero-X is now approaching Earth six weeks later.
 The two lifting bodies used during take-off are now waiting to connect to the main body.
-They are remote-controlled, and due to the attack of the rock creatures there is a failure which causes one of the lifting bodies to crash into the Zero-X.
+They are remote-controlled, and due to the attack of the rock creatures, there is a failure that causes one of the lifting bodies to crash into the Zero-X.